-Gold has historically been an attractive investment due to its value as a store of wealth and medium of trade.
-Gold is known for its resilience as a stable and defensive asset, used primarily as a hedge against currency inflation, and as clandestine store of wealth to negate political activity.
-This article covers everything you need to know about gold as an investor, and investing in gold in Australia, which is well worth reading if you are considering investing in gold in Australia as a way to protect your hard earned wealth.
+Investing in gold in Australia has historically been due to its value as a store of wealth and medium of trade.
+Gold is known for its resilience as a stable and defensive asset, used primarily as a hedge against currency inflation, and as a clandestine store of wealth to negate political activity.

 Summary of investing in Gold in Australia

 I would encourage you to read the full article below for the most information, but just in case you want the Bottom line up front on investing in Gold in Australia, here it is.
 Just realize this is not financial advice, however just information I have collated online from multiple sources.
 This should not be taken as a recommendation to either buy or sell gold, or to invest in gold, or to avoid investing in gold.
 You need to make that decision for yourself, or talk to a licenced advisor for a statement of advice.

 - Store of wealth: Gold has been a long term store of wealth (defensive asset) for thousands of years.

 - Non-correlated asset: Gold typically moves independently to other assets such as stocks and bonds, so in the short term may outperform other asset classes